-We partner with Simplify Digital provide an additional method for users to complete their broadband purchase by ordering over the phone.
+We partner with Dixons Carphone to provide an additional method for users to complete their broadband purchase by ordering over the phone.
 Broadband Genie does not collect any personal information via these phone numbers.

 SurveyGizmo is a data collection platform.
-We use SurveyGizmo to host surveys for the purposes of gathering research for editorial content and visitor feedback to improve our site.
+We use SurveyGizmo to gather research for editorial content and visitor feedback to improve our site.

 The data collected is encrypted and stored in SurveyGizmo's EU data centre.
-SurveyGizmo does not sell or share data collected by surveys, and does not have access to survey data except when specifically requested by us for the purposes of providing technical or customer support.
+SurveyGizmo does not sell or share data collected by surveys and does not have access to survey data, except when specifically requested by us to provide technical or customer support.

 This data is kept for a maximum of 12 months.

 Giftcloud is our chosen voucher supplier for all incentive offers provided by Broadband Genie.
-We use Giftcloud because it allow us to offer a wide variety of rewards to our customers.
+We use Giftcloud because it allows us to offer a wide variety of rewards to our customers.

 We send Giftcloud the email addresses for all approved sales when running rewards or special offers.
-Giftcloud then send the reward to the customer.
-It does not use this data for anything else, or share it with any third party.
+Giftcloud then sends the reward to the customer.
+It does not use this data for anything else or share it with any third party.

-Giftcloud holds your email address for a 12-month period to ensure we are able to answer any queries from our customers.
+Giftcloud holds your email address for 12 months to ensure we can answer any queries from our customers.

 Feefo is a review platform.
-We use Feefo to gather customer feedback in order to maintain and improve our current service.
+We use Feefo to gather customer feedback to maintain and improve our service.

-When a user consents to supplying us with their email address whilst using the website and subsequently purchases, Feefo may send an email to that user on behalf of Broadband Genie in order to obtain a review.
+When a user consents to supply us with their email address while using the website and subsequently purchases, Feefo may send an email to that user on behalf of Broadband Genie to obtain a review.

-Feefo receive a name, email address and information about the product the user purchases.
-This data is stored by Feefo in order to provide us with statistics for that user’s experience.
+Feefo receives a name, email address, and information about the product the user purchases.
+Feefo stores this data to provide us with statistics for that user’s experience.

 Trustpilot is a review platform.
-We use Trustpilot to gather customer feedback in order to maintain and improve our current service.
+We use Trustpilot to gather customer feedback to maintain and improve our service.

 If you take out a broadband deal through Broadband Genie which includes a reward or special offer, we will include a link to Trustpilot in your e-gift email.

 Our broadband speed test is powered by Broadbandspeedtest.org.uk.
-When you check your speed on Broadband Genie we will share your computer’s IP address with Broadbandspeedtest.org.uk in order to show you your current broadband speed.
+When you check your speed on Broadband Genie, we will share your computer’s IP address with Broadbandspeedtest.org.uk to display your current broadband speed.

 This IP address is anonymised and does not personally identify a user.
 Broadbandspeedtest.org.uk may share IP data, along with speed tests and network measurements, with third parties to compile aggregate information about network statistics and usage in particular areas.
 Broadband Genie does not store this information anywhere.

-Broadband Genie partners with SamKnows to perform postcode checks on our website in order to show users accurate available supplier and deal information at that exact location.
+Broadband Genie partners with thinkbroadband (and, before May 2020, SamKnows) to perform postcode checks on our website to show users accurate broadband supplier and deal information at a specified location.

-In order to display these results Broadband Genie sends a user’s postcode to SamKnows, which then passes back its data to populate our comparison tables accurately.
+In order to display these results, Broadband Genie sends a user’s postcode to thinkbroadband, which then passes back its data to populate our comparison tables accurately.

-As a data processor acting on our behalf, Freshworks automatically receives and records certain information of yours like device model, IP address, the type of browser being used and usage pattern through cookies and browser settings.
-Freshworks performs analytics on such data on our behalf which helps us improve our service to you.
+As a data processor acting on our behalf, Freshworks automatically receives and records certain information, including device model, IP address, web browser, and usage patterns through cookies and browser settings.
+Freshworks performs analytics on such data on our behalf, which helps us improve our service.

 We use third-party service providers, such as HubSpot to enable users to leave their email address and broadband contract-end date.
-We do so in order to contact you near the time and provide you with the best deals, potentially saving you money.
+We do so in order to contact you when your broadband contract is due for renewal and provide you with the best deals, potentially saving you money.

-As a data processor acting on our behalf, Hubspot receives and records certain information of yours such as email address and broadband contract end date.
-This is stored within their own database, to which we have access in a user portal on the HubSpot website.
-We may then email you once, 30 days before your contract end date to let you know what alternative deals are available, as specified on the form we use.
-We may then email you once more, 7 days before your contract is due to end with the same purpose.
+As a data processor acting on our behalf, Hubspot receives and records certain information of yours such as email address and broadband contract end date; this is stored within their database, to which we have access via a user portal on the HubSpot website.
+We may then email you once, 30 days before your contract end date, to let you know what alternative deals are available, as specified on the form we use.
+We may then email you once more, seven days before your contract is due to end, with the same purpose.